hashicorp/nomad/website/source/guides/security/vault-pki-integration.html.md

 You can use [Consul Template][consul-template] in your Nomad cluster to integrate with Vault's [PKI Secrets Engine][pki-engine] to generate and renew dynamic X.509 certificates.
-By using this method, you enable each node to have a unique certificate, eliminating sharing and the accompanying pain of revocation and rollover.
-You can also keep certificate TTLs relatively short which makes situations where you have to revoke certificates less likely.
-This in turn allows you to safely and securely scale your cluster while using mutual TLS (mTLS).
+By using this method, you enable each node to have a unique certificate with a relatively short ttl.
+This feature, along with automatic certificate rotation, allows you to safely and securely scale your cluster while using mutual TLS (mTLS).

 ## Reference Material